-Program DescriptionThe Master’s University in Italy is a new study abroad program, based in incomparably beautiful Italy!
+Program DescriptionThe Master’s University in Italy is a new study abroad program, based in the beautiful country of Italy!
 Our focus is to provide a unique, deeply biblical approach to intellectual history, grounded in the study of the European Renaissance and Reformation.
-Students will live in Florence for six weeks in the summer and earn twelve (12) undergraduate credits in a variety of General Education courses while deeply immersed in Italian culture and Renaissance history.
+Students will live in Florence for six weeks in the summer and earn twelve (12) undergraduate credits in a variety of courses while deeply immersed in Italian culture and Renaissance history.

 ImportanceThe modern world is the child of the Italian Renaissance.
 All modernist worldview issues were first fully formulated in the Renaissance, in both the sciences and the humanities.
-Florence, the city in which TMU in Italy will be based, is the cradle of the Renaissance and the birthplace of the modern world.
+Florence, the home base of the program, is the cradle of the Renaissance and the birthplace of the modern world.
 It is the city of Dante, Petrarch, Giotto, Michelangelo, Da Vinci, Galileo, Boccaccio, Cimabue, Brunelleschi and Donatello, the Medici banking family, Botticelli, Savonarola, Machiavelli, Rossini.
 And, of course, Amerigo Vespucci—for whom America was named.
-With all this in mind, we have created a program grounded in the exploration of the dual questions “quid est homo?” (“what is Man?”) asked by the Italian Renaissance Christian Humanist scholars , and the related biblical question “what is man that Thou art mindful of him?”
-(Psalm 8). .
+With all this in mind, we have created a program grounded in the exploration of the dual questions “quid est homo?” (“what is Man?”) asked by the Italian Renaissance Christian Humanist scholars, and the related biblical question “what is man that Thou art mindful of him?”
+(Psalm 8).

 CostApproximate cost of the program is 10K for airfare, room and board, side trips to Italian cities, and tuition for 12 units.